-It features SEO tools to help you track keyword progress, improve on-page SEO.
-A plethora of easy-to-read guidance on the web can help users expand the reach.
-That’s why many of the best local SEO companies are recommending HubSpot – it’s SEO friendly which means you can quickly scale your content strategy.
+It features SEO tools to help you track keyword progress, and improve on-page SEO.
+A plethora of easy-to-read guidance on the web can help users expand their reach.
+That’s why many of the best local SEO companies are recommending HubSpot – it’s SEO-friendly which means you can quickly scale your content strategy.

-The platform also helps enable users to improve their content marketing efforts through identifying opportunities for content clusters and pillar content.
+The platform also helps enable users to improve their content marketing efforts by identifying opportunities for content clusters and pillar content.

 Once more, WordPress provides no proprietary on-page SEO optimization.
 That said, the third-party plugin Yoast is a thorough and highly recommended tool to assist with on-page SEO.
 You also have access to a big variety of Yoast competitor plugins such as SEOPressor, and a long list of plugins for specific SEO tasks such as redirects or image compression.